Scale patterns are an essential guitar technique that builds chops, expands fretboard knowledge, and gives you inspiration in your guitar solos.

-You can now mix in an arpeggio into your Jazz scale pattern practice.
+You can now mix an arpeggio into your jazz pattern practice.

-Because this arpeggio is played from the major 3rd of the underlying chord, you can only use this pattern over dominant 7th chords.
+Because this arpeggio is played from the major 3rd, you only use this pattern over dominant 7th chords.

-When you play a dim7 arpeggio from the 3rd of a 7th chord, you’re outlining a 7b9 sound in that chord.
+When you play a dim7 arpeggio from the 3rd of a 7th chord, you outline a 7b9 sound in that chord.

-The b9 interval will cause some tension in the line, so make sure to resolve that tension so it doesn’t sound like a mistake in your solos.
+The b9 interval causes tension, so make sure to resolve that tension so it doesn’t sound like a mistake in your solos.

 Click to hear guitar techniques scale patterns 52

-The final Jazz guitar scale pattern adds an enclosure to the top of your dim7 arpeggio when applied to a G Mixolydian scale.
+The final jazz pattern adds an enclosure to the top of your dim7 arpeggio when applied to a G Mixolydian scale.

 When adding in the enclosure, you can change the rhythm of the upper note to be a quarter note.

-This allows the rest of the line to be smooth in its flow, and brings more emphasis to the b9 interval over this chord.
+This allows the rest of the line to be smooth, and emphasizes to the b9 interval.

 This is a good example of that concept in action.

-They are the most commonly used scale patterns in the genre, and will help make any scale you play sound like Jazz in your solos.
+They’re the most common scale patterns in the genre, and make any scale you play sound like jazz.

-They’ll expand your technique, open your ears to new options, and bring a bit of Jazz into your playing.
+They expand your guitar technique, open your ears to new options, and bring a bit of jazz into your playing.

 And who knows, we might just win you over to the dark side one of these days.